nathanielrmay/American-Football-Game/docs/vision.md

 # Vision

-This document outlines the core vision for Football Sim, a game that blends deep football management with personal role-playing.
+This document outlines the core vision for American Football Sim, a game that blends deep football management with personal role-playing.

 ## The Playable Character